Skip navigation

 • Central air conditioning: This is the most common choice for whole-home cooling.
 It uses a system of ducts to distribute cooled air evenly throughout your home.
 Ideal for homes with existing ductwork, central AC provides consistent temperatures and can be paired with advanced thermostats for energy savings.

 • Ductless mini-split systems: Perfect for homes without ducts or for room additions, ductless systems provide targeted cooling with individual indoor units.
 They offer great flexibility, allowing you to cool only occupied rooms, which can save energy and money.
+Another cost-effective and easy-to-install option is a window ac unit, which provides immediate relief from heat and is especially suitable for beginners or smaller spaces.

 • Hybrid or zoned systems: Combining central AC with zone control technology lets you adjust temperatures in different parts of your home independently.
 This is especially useful for larger homes with varying cooling needs between floors or wings.